 us the reference to that div element.

-was changed when our functional component was rendered ?Another object persisting between renders will help us check if the ref
+ref was changed when our functional component was rendered ?Another object persisting between renders will help us check if the ref object has changed.

 window object enters the scene: